ASTRO-BCRF Career Development Award to End Breast Cancer

 To advance the field of radiation oncology in novel ways through the support of talented early-career scientists performing radiation oncology-related research.
 The aim of the CDA is to support the next generation of researchers and to significantly improve outcomes and quality of life for breast cancer patients.

-The award will provide up to $100,000 per year for two years to be combined with matching funds or in kind contribution from the applicant’s institution.
+The award will provide up to $100,000 per year for two years.
 Neither ASTRO nor BCRF will pay indirect costs as part of this award.
 One award will be funded.
 Research must be focused on understanding or treatment of breast cancer and include use or impact of radiation treatment.

 You are eligible if: